Do Go On - 448 - The Curse of the Lottery Winner

 Sorry, I got to take this.

-For those that aren't, they pulled out a finger gun.
+For those at home, they've pulled out of finger gun.

 Oh, sorry, I pulled out a finger gun.